 Phishing is the most common type of social engineering attack.
 The attacker recreates the website or support page of a renowned company and sends their targets the link via emails or social media.
 The intent is that the target ends up compromising personal data (such as credit card information).

-In 2015’s Blackhat, hackers send a phishing email to their target organization asking employees to change their password and download a PDF, which installs a keylogger in the process.
+In 2015’s Blackhat, hackers send a phishing email to their target organization.
+They ask employees to change their password and download a PDF, which installs a keylogger in the process.
 While some movie “hacks” can be a stretch from reality, experts agree this attack is entirely plausible.

 You can prevent damage from phishing emails by using spam filters in your email accounts, and not opening any emails from an untrusted or suspicious source.

 A unique email from your boss asking for money